 If you have kids, you’ve probably heard of Roblox.
-The online gaming platform has gained mainstream attention these last few years, but gamers have been raving about Roblox since the early 2000s.
-If you haven’t heard of Roblox, it’s an immersive digital environment where users design and play games.
+If you haven’t heard of it, it’s an immersive digital environment where users design and play games.

 Moderators work to keep Roblox a kind, safe, and positive community where kids can connect from all over the world and combine their imaginations with digital skills.
-Kids learn how to create games using Roblox Studio and Lua, a programming language.
+At Roblox summer camps, kids learn how to create games using Roblox Studio and Lua, a programming language.
 Gamers can use simple or complex codes so that anyone can play, regardless of their experience.

-If your child loves Roblox or is excited about getting started with it, you should consider a Roblox summer camp!
-Camps are offered in-person and online for absolute beginners and experienced players.
-These are some of the top six Roblox summer camps in the U.S.
+If your child loves Roblox or is excited about getting started with it, you should consider a summer camp!
+Programs are offered in-person and online for absolute beginners and experienced players.

-During the five-day online Roblox camp, kids bring their imaginations to life, learn fundamental programming skills, and add different Roblox components like blocks and obstacles to games.
-Most importantly, they have fun with a supportive community.
-Classes are led by highly qualified teachers who are passionate about the game and developing students' education.
+During the five-day, live online Roblox camp, kids bring their imaginations to life, learn fundamental programming skills, and add different Roblox components like blocks and obstacles to games.
+Most importantly, they have fun in a supportive community.
+Classes are led by highly qualified teachers who are passionate about the game and developing students’ education.
 Participants receive daily progress reports and an individual course certificate upon completion of camp.

 The students are grouped into classes based on their age, with options from 8-10 and 11-13.
 No experience is required to enroll.
-All that’s needed is a computer, internet access, and the game system requirements.
-Additional summer camps are available for kids and teens interested in learning more advanced coding skills in Python and Java.
+All that’s needed is a computer and internet access.
+Additional summer classes are available for kids and teens interested in learning more advanced coding skills in Python and Java.